LIMITED INTRODUCTORY SPECIAL

 Involves placing a regenerative bone grafting material into empty tooth sockets to rebuild bone where an extraction has left an empty, weakened area.
 This process encourages your body’s natural capacity to regenerate bone.

 Commonly used to treat root exposure resulting from receded gum tissue.
 Tissue is removed from the roof of the mouth or from gum tissue near the tooth and stitched into the area needing gingival repair.
 Pinhole Technique for gum recession – no blades, no stitches – usually done in one hour!
+Ask us about LipLase® to enhance your gum graft!

 A periodontal surgical procedure that regenerates jaw bone and surrounding tissue.
 This procedure is often performed to protect your existing teeth and the tissues that keep them in place from bacterial plaque.
 The gingival tissue is folded back to remove the disease-causing bacteria.
 Membranes, bone grafts or tissue-stimulating proteins can be used to encourage the body’s natural ability to regenerate bone and tissue.